avetharun/avetharun/README.md

-Hi, I’m [Avetharun](https://github.com/avetharun), a random girl who happens to know how to program c++ I guess
+Hi, I’m [Avetharun](https://github.com/avetharun), a random girl who happens to know how to program using c++

 Here's a few of my projects: